Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Abstract

 \section{Abstract}

-This paper presents a hierarchical knowledge graph framework for the structured understanding of visual narratives, focusing on multimodal media such as comics.
-The proposed method decomposes narrative content into multiple levels—from macro-level story arcs to fine-grained event segments—and represents them through integrated knowledge graphs that capture semantic, spatial, and temporal relationships.
-At the panel level, we construct multimodal graphs that link visual elements such as characters, objects, and actions with corresponding textual components, including dialogue and captions.
-These graphs are integrated across narrative levels to support reasoning over story structure, character continuity, and event progression.
+We present a hierarchical knowledge graph framework for the structured semantic understanding of visual narratives, using comics as a representative domain for multimodal storytelling.
+The framework organizes narrative content across three levels—panel, event, and macro-event, by integrating symbolic graphs that encode semantic, spatial, and temporal relationships.
+At the panel level, it models visual elements such as characters, objects, and actions alongside textual components including dialogue and narration.
+These are systematically connected to higher-level graphs that capture narrative sequences and abstract story structures.

-We apply our approach to a manually annotated subset of the Manga109 dataset and demonstrate its ability to support symbolic reasoning across diverse narrative tasks, including action retrieval, dialogue tracing, character appearance mapping, and panel timeline reconstruction.
-Evaluation results show high precision and recall across tasks, validating the coherence and interpretability of the framework.
-This work contributes a scalable foundation for narrative-based content analysis, interactive storytelling, and multimodal reasoning in visual media.
+Applied to a manually annotated subset of the Manga109 dataset, the framework supports interpretable symbolic reasoning across four representative tasks: action retrieval, dialogue tracing, character appearance mapping, and timeline reconstruction.
+Rather than prioritizing predictive performance, the system emphasizes transparency in narrative modeling and enables structured inference aligned with cognitive theories of event segmentation and visual storytelling.
+This work contributes to explainable narrative analysis and offers a foundation for authoring tools, narrative comprehension systems, and interactive media applications. \keywords{Hierarchical Graphs \and Visual Narratives \and Knowledge Graphs \and Comics Analysis \and Symbolic Reasoning \and Interactive Storytelling}